svc333/overview/glossary/glossary.md

 ### private service
 {: #x7690456}

-A service that is visible only to members of a specified IBM Cloud organization.
+A service that is visible only to members of a specified {{site.data.keyword.cloud_notm}} organization.

+### processing engine archive (PEAR)
+{: #x2959092}

+A .pear archive file that includes an Unstructured Information Management Architecture (UIMA) analysis engine and all of the resources that are required to use it for custom analysis.

+### profile
+{: #x2034950}

+A specification of a resource's capacities and capabilities.
+Different profiles are optimized for different workloads and use cases.
+A resource's pricing model might depend on its profile.

+### proxy
+{: #x2267627}

+An application programming interface that forwards requests to a user-defined backend resource and relays responses back to the calling application.

 ### public cloud
 {: #x4585370}